 This can include managing speakers and exhibitors, planning all F&B, and arranging all off-site events and activities – freeing you up to focus on the big picture.

-- With time-consuming logistics off of your plate, you can now manage the event from a higher level and concentrate on the content that really matters to you and your attendees.
+- With time-consuming logistics off of your plate, you can now manage the event from a higher level and concentrate on the content that matters to you and your attendees.

 - Many third-parties have worked on events of all types and sizes and are familiar with the essential tasks, the details involved and the timeline of each